spyren/Mecrisp-Cube/README.md

 ## License

-This project *Mecrsip Cube* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project *Mecrsip-Cube* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*Mecrsip Cube* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*Mecrsip-Cube* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with *Mecrsip Cube*.
+You should have received a copy of the GNU General Public License along with *Mecrsip-Cube*.
 If not, see http://www.gnu.org/licenses/.

 ## Acknowledgments